t-trpl/zebra/README.md

 # zebra

-A portable C++17 command-line utility to stripe and reassemble files easily.
+A portable C++17 command-line utility to stripe and reassemble easily.
 Similar to GNU split.

 ---

 ## Modes

 - **Stripe** - Stripe files into pieces
-- **Assemble** - Assemble pieces from a directory
+- **Assemble** - Assemble stripes (or matching files) from a directory
 - **Assemble Multi** - Assemble all files provided as arguments

 ---